-- The leading cause of death in motorcycle accidents in head injuries;
+- The leading cause of death in motorcycle accidents is head and brain injuries

-There are many things that can cause a motorcycle accident.
+There are many things that can cause an accident.
 However, some causes are consistent.
 Some of the most common causes of motorcycle accident injuries and fatalities include:

-- Failing to use a turn signal by either other motorists or motorcyclistsl;
+- Failing to use a turn signal by either other motorists or motorcyclists

-- Vehicles pulling out in front of motorcyclists when performing left-hand turns; and
+- Vehicles pulling out in front of motorcyclists when performing left-hand turns

 Representing Motorcycle Accident Victims Throughout the Process

 Even when a motorcyclist takes every possible precaution to minimize risk, however, accidents do happen, which means it is important to know how to handle the aftermath.
 A motorcycle wreck is handled a bit differently than a standard auto accident, which means it is extremely important to hire an attorney capable of understanding the complexities of the laws surrounding them.

 The laws that apply to motorcycle accidents can be potentially complex.
 It is important to know, for example, that Texas is a 51 percent fault state, which means the negligent party who is determined to be more than half at fault in an accident is the at-fault party, which means it can be very important that every detail of the accident be represented accurately.